MHaringa/insurancerating/docs/reference/construct_tariff_classes.md

 - complexity:

-  Non-negative numeric complexity penalty for the evolutionary tree.
-  Larger values generally favour fewer internal boundaries.
+  Deprecated.
+Use `segmentation_penalty` instead.

 - max_iterations:

   Positive integer.
 Maximum number of evolutionary search iterations.
+  This is an advanced algorithm-control parameter.

 - population_size:

   Positive integer.
 Number of candidate trees maintained during the evolutionary search.
+This is an advanced algorithm-control parameter.

 - seed:

-  Numeric random seed used by the grouping algorithm.
+  Single finite whole number used to reproduce the evolutionary search.

 - alpha:

   Deprecated.
-Use `complexity` instead.
+Use `segmentation_penalty` instead.

 - niterations: